Quinault Indian Nation: Government

 Enrollment to the Quinault Indian Tribe requires that an individual be descended from at least one of the Nation's seven tribes (Quinault, Queets, Quileute, Hoh, Chehalis, Cowlitz, and Chinook) and meet all other constitutional eligibility criteria for Quinault Nation membership.
 Persons who are direct descendants of members but have less than one-fourth blood quantum can apply to be formally adopted into the tribe.

 Language

 English is commonly spoken by the tribe.
-Formerly tribal members spoke Quileute, Cowlitz, and Chinook languages.
+Formerly tribal members spoke Quinault, Quileute, Cowlitz, and Chinook languages.

 Economic development

 In 1970, Quinault children planted 10,000 fir trees.